slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
-> *"An idealist is one who helps the other fellow to make a profit."
--- Henry Ford*
-> *"A business is simply an idea to make other people’s lives better."
--- Richard Branson*
-> *"If you can change people’s lives you have a business."
--- Richard Branson*
-> *"You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
-Both work, but of the two, obsessing about your customers will take you further."
--- Kevin Kelly*
-> *"Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."
--- Kevin Kelly*
-> *"You are not building a product.
-You are solving a problem." (...)
-"Startups are a theory about something the market wants, but doesn’t yet exist." (...)
-"Startups don’t die when they run out of cash, they die when the founders run out of energy." (...)
-"Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
-Anyone who does not, is not." (...)
-"You’re doing sales because you failed at marketing.
-You’re doing marketing because you failed at product."
--- Naval Ravikant*

 - Intuitive equals familiar.
 Informational age is homogeneising our tastes. globalization é em tudo
 - two ways to make money: bundling and unbundling!
 - you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.